manuel-tran/loretta/README.md

 ## Causal modeling

 The core of LoReTTa is next token prediction (also known as causal language modeling).
-Currently, it is the most popular framework for generative pre-training.
+It is currently one of the most powerful frameworks for generative pre-training due to its data efficiency, as training can be effectively parallelized using attention masks.
 During training the input and target are shifted by [one](https://github.com/jzhang38/TinyLlama/blob/bf122247c486b6b897050e98cbb7bedae8eeba73/pretrain/tinyllama.py#L165) and a [upper-triangular causal attention mask](https://github.com/karpathy/minGPT/blob/37baab71b9abea1b76ab957409a1cc2fbfba8a26/mingpt/model.py#L63) is used such that only the previous tokens can be used to generate the next.

 ## Multimodal modeling